 Taking notes is a very personal process and you need to find a method which will suit you.
 Many researchers develop their own form of shorthand, but if you do this keep it simple because, if your contact is over a long period of time, you may not understand the shorthand you used at the beginning.
 Most researchers keep a day-to-day diary in addition to all the other field notes.
-You will also need to keep all transcripts of interviews, photographs, maps, tapes, video recordings, diagrams and plans.
+You will also need to keep all transcripts of interviews, photographs, maps, tapes, visual recordings, diagrams and plans.
 Everything needs to be recorded and stored systematically so good organisational skills are important if you wish to undertake participant observation.
-Most of your analysis takes place in the field so that you can cross check and verify your hypotheses.
-At this stage you will find that you will have a number of key informants who will be able to help you with this process.
-This is very useful as they will tell you if you're on the wrong track.